mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 through the host server's primary network interface as if the virtual machines were physically present in the local area network along with the host.

-{% include figure.html id="kvm-virtualization-bridge" url="../images/kvm-virtualization-bridge.png" caption="Network Bridge" description="The bridge binds the network \"taps\" of the VMs to the physical network interface.
-Image taken from http://hzqtc.github.io/2012/02/kvm-network-bridging.html" %}
+{% include figure.html id="kvm-virtualization-bridge" url="../images/kvm-virtualization-bridge.svg" caption="Network Bridge" description="The bridge binds the virtual NICs (\"taps\") of the VMs to the physical network interface." %}

 Check the device name of the primary network interface using `nmcli dev status`.
 The device name in this case is em1 (biosdevname naming for integrated network interfaces).